L'ATELIER ROBERT COANE

 "Art is a kind of innate drive that seizes a human being and makes him its instrument.
 The artist is not a person endowed

-"Few people know how to see, to see well, to see fully." - Pierre Bonnard
+"Few people know how to see, to see well, to see fully." ~ PIERE BONNARD

 "In whatever one does, there must be a relationship between the eye and the heart.
 One must come to one's subject